02 Oct Best Lat Stretches For Overhead Mobility

 The latissimus dorsi, or the lats for short, play a huge role in shoulder function and health.
-Often times, these muscles become tight after injury, surgery, immobilization, or simply a lack of stretching or repetitive lat overuse/overdevelopment!
-Because they act to internally rotate and depress the shoulder girdle, they can severely limit your ability to achieve an optimal overhead position.
-This is a very important position for just about anyone who does anything with their arms overhead: weightlifters performing snatches, swimmers swimming, crossfitters performing kipping pull-ups, volley players spiking the ball, tennis players serving, baseball players throwing, or gymnasts performing handstands.
+Often times, these muscles become tight and stiff after injury, surgery, immobilization, a lack of stretching, or repetitive lat overuse/overdevelopment!
+Because they act to extend and internally rotate the shoulder as well as depress the shoulder girdle, they can severely limit your ability to achieve an optimal overhead position.
+This is a very important position for just about anyone who does anything with their arms overhead: weightlifters, swimmers, mechanics, athletes, gymnasts, you name it – the overhead position is important for a lot of people!
 Because so many individuals need full overhead mobility, stretching the lats is a part of many athlete’s [P]Rehab programs.
 This article will show you some of the best lat stretches out there, and more importantly, how to maintain your overhead mobility after lat stretching!

 While most people seem to “know” how to stretch each muscle, to really maximize your stretches you have to move the origin of the muscle (where it starts) as far away from the insertion of the muscle (where it ends) as possible.
-And when it comes to muscles that cross multiple joints like the lats, you have to take up this extra tension at each available joint to truely maximize your stretching.
+When it comes to muscles that cross multiple joints and have multiple attachments like the lats, you have to take up this extra tension at each available joint to truly maximize your stretching!

 In the case of the lats, they have multiple origins!
 The lats originate on: